franastley/encryptdecrypt/README.md

 Homepage.
 You can enjoy our encrypt and decrypt rest api endpoints.

-For the endpoints we used PostMan.
+For the endpoints PostMan was used.
 ### Encrypt
 Request: https://host//encrypt
 Body: {"Value":"test"}